zama-ai/concrete-ml/docs/README.md

 This example shows the typical flow of a Concrete-ML model:

-- The model is trained on unencrypted (plaintext) data
+- The model is trained on unencrypted (plaintext) data using scikit-learn.
+As FHE operates over integers, Concrete-ML quantizes the model to use only integers during inference
-- The resulting model is quantized to small integers using either post-training quantization or quantization-aware training
-- The quantized model is compiled to a FHE equivalent (under the hood, the model is first converted to a Concrete-Numpy program, then compiled)
+- The quantized model is compiled to an FHE equivalent.
+Under the hood, the model is first converted to a Concrete-Numpy program, then compiled
-- Inference can then be done on encrypted data
+- Inference can then be done on encrypted data.
+The above example shows encrypted inference in the model development phase.
+Alternatively, in deployment in a client/server setting, the data is encrypted by the client, processed securely by the server and then decrypted by the client.

+## Current Limitations

 To make a model work with FHE, the only constrain is to make it run within the supported precision limitations of Concrete-ML (currently 8-bit integers).

-## Current Limitations

 Concrete-ML is built on top of Zama’s Concrete framework.
-It uses [Concrete-Numpy](https://github.com/zama-ai/concrete-numpy), which itself uses the [Concrete-Compiler](https://pypi.org/project/concrete-compiler) and the [Concrete-Library](https://docs.zama.ai/concrete-core).
+It uses [Concrete-Numpy](https://github.com/zama-ai/concrete-numpy), which itself uses the [Concrete-Compiler](https://pypi.org/project/concrete-compiler) and the [Concrete-Library](https://docs.zama.ai/concrete).
 To use these libraries directly, refer to the [Concrete-Numpy](https://docs.zama.ai/concrete-numpy/) and [Concrete-Framework](https://docs.zama.ai/concrete) documentations.

-Currently, Concrete only supports 8-bit encrypted integer arithmetics.
-This requires models to be quantized heavily, which sometimes leads to loss of accuracy vs the plaintext model.
-Furthermore, the Concrete-Compiler is still a work in progress, meaning it won't always find optimal performance parameters, leading to slower than expected execution times.
+As Concrete-ML only supports 8-bit encrypted integer arithmetic, machine learning models are required to be quantized, which sometimes leads to loss of accuracy versus the original model operating on plaintext.

-Additionally, Concrete-ML currently only supports FHE inference.
-Training on the other hand has to be done on unencrypted data, producing a model which is then converted to an FHE equivalent that can do encrypted inference.
+Additionally, Concrete-ML currently only supports FHE _inference_.
+On the other hand, training has to be done on unencrypted data, producing a model which is then converted to an FHE equivalent that can perform encrypted inference, i.e. prediction over encrypted data.

-Finally, there is currently no support for pre and post processing in FHE.
-Data must arrive to the FHE model already pre-processed and post-processing (if there is any) has to be done client-side.
+Finally, in Concrete-ML there is currently no support for pre-processing model inputs and for post-processing model outputs.
+These processing stages may involve text to numerical feature transformation, dimensionality reduction, KNN or clustering, featurization, normalization, and mixing of results of ensemble models.

 All of these issues are currently being addressed and significant improvements are expected to be released in the coming months.